Anonymous-MuSK/MuSK/README.md

 We use the same semi-supervised setting as [GCN](https://github.com/tkipf/gcn)

 ## Simple Demo
-You can run the demo sript by `bash demo.sh`.
+You can run the demo sript by `bash citation.sh`.
-It trains MuSK on Cora, Citetation, Pubmed.
+It trains MuSK on Cora, Citetation, and Pubmed.
-This demo saves the trained model at `./student/student_{DATASET}{#LAYERS}.pt`.
+This demo saves the trained student model at `./student/student_{DATASET}{#LAYERS}.pt`.
 Then, it evaluates the trained model in terms of accuracy.

 ## Results of MuSK using Pre-trained Teacher